matteo9905/tutorial/README.md

 Before starting installing PX4-Autopilot firmware,we need to install ROS2 foxy and gazebo 11(It's suggested to use these versions by the PX4 dev team).
 We need to install the following tools:
 -Install ROS2 foxy
--Install PX4-Autopilot firmware
+*Install PX4-Autopilot firmware
--Setup XRCE-DDS Agent & Client
++Setup XRCE-DDS Agent & Client

 In order to install ROS2 foxy we need to follow the following instructions:
 ### INSTALL ROS2 FOXY